 You must deploy a model to an endpoint before that model can be used to serve online predictions.
 Deploying a model associates physical resources with the model so it can serve online predictions with low latency.

-You can deploy more than one model to an endpoint, and you can deploy a model to more than one endpoint.
-For more information about options and use cases for deploying models, see Reasons to deploy more than one model to the same endpoint below.
+You can deploy multiple models to an endpoint, or you can deploy the same model to multiple endpoints.
+For more information about options and use cases for deploying models, see Reasons to deploy more than one model to the same endpoint.

 Deploy a model to an endpoint